 Bronze was a very expensive material and the Etruscans managed to produce a pottery which resembled bronze.
-These black vases (see those at Cerveteri) were given a glossy appearance by a particular method of firing.
-According to historians the Etruscans at Capua exercised a supremacy over the population belonging to Italian tribes.
+These black vases (see those in Cerveteri) were given a glossy appearance by a particular method of firing.
+According to historians the Etruscans of Capua exercised a supremacy over the population belonging to Italian tribes.

 Museum of Campania at Capua: IVth century BC vases: (left) Abduction of Orithyia by Boreas, the north wind; (right) Punishment of Ixion by Zeus who ordered Hermes to bind Ixion to a winged wheel that was always spinning, because he had twice violated the Greek hospitality rules (more on Ixion)